mikegcoleman/docker101-linux/part-1/README.md

   888e89a3b36b
   ```

   The output above shows that the `alpine:latest` image could not be found locally.
-When this happens, Docker automatically *pulls* it form Docker Hub.
+When this happens, Docker automatically *pulls* it from Docker Hub.

   After the image is pulled, the container's hostname is displayed (`888e89a3b36b` in the example above).